jhvanderschee/hugocodex/content/en/posts/useful-body-classes.md

 ### Homepage

+The code below will add the class 'home' to your body for the homepage.

 ```
 {{ if .IsHome}}home{{ end }}
 ```

-The above code will add the class 'home' to your body for the homepage.

 ### Sections

+The code below will add the section name (like 'products') to the class of the body for the list page.
+For the single page it will add 'product'.

 ```
 {{ if eq .Kind `page` }}{{ .Section | singularize }}{{ else }}{{ .Section }}{{ end }}
 ```

-The above code will add the section name (like 'products') to the class of the body for the list page.
-For the single page it will add 'product'.
+The code below will add a 'page' class to the body if the content is not part of a section (typically these are markdown files in the root, including the homepage).

 ### Other pages

 ```
 {{ if eq .Type `page` }}page{{ end }}
 ```

-The above code will add a 'page' class to the body if the content is not part of a section (typically these are markdown files in the root, including the homepage).

 ## Result